textpattern/textpattern.github.io/installation/installation-and-upgrading.md

 ### Download and unpack Textpattern

-1. Create a folder on your local drive and name it something recognizable (e.g. `txp-new`).
-2. [Download](https://textpattern.com/download) the latest release package (either `.zip` or `.tar.gz`, as you prefer).
+1. [Download](https://textpattern.com/download) the latest release package (either `.zip` or `.tar.gz`, as you prefer).
-3. Move the package to the folder you created.
-4. Expand the package.

-The zip package will have a folder/file tree matching that in the [Textpattern repo](https://github.com/textpattern/textpattern).[^1] Following are the folders and files you'll see, pay particular attention to the `.htaccess`[^2] file if you intend to install Textpattern to an Apache web server.

-`files`
-: **Type:** directory.
-: **Removable?:** no.
-: **What it's for:** Empty by default.
-It's where content files (`.pdf`, `.docx`, `.rtf`, `.epub`, `.txt`, etc.) will go when/if you upload them in the [Files panel](/administration/files-panel).
-You may see a warning about the directory's `chmod` status (editing rights) in the [Diagnostics panel](/administration/diagnostics-panel).

-`images`
-: **Type:** directory.
-: **Removable?:** no.
-: **What it's for:** Empty by default.
-It's where images will go when you upload them in the [Images panel](/administration/images-panel).
-You may see a warning about the directory's `chmod` status (editing rights) in the [Diagnostics panel](/administration/diagnostics-panel).

-`rpc`
-: **Type:** directory.
-: **Removable?:** yes.
-: **What it's for:** Contains the XML-RPC functionality, which is legacy code from when ping-packs and such were popular with bloggers.
-If you don't use it, you can remove it, but make sure the 'Enable XML-RPC server?' preference is set to 'No' in the [Preferences panel](/administration/preferences-panel#enable-xml-rpc-server).

-`sites`
-: **Type:** directory.
-: **Removable?:** yes.
-: **What it's for:** Supports multi-site installations managed by one administration side.
-It contains a template and instructions (`README.txt`) for doing so.
-You can safely remove this directory if not wanted.

-`textpattern`
-: **Type:** directory.
-: **Removable?:** no.
-: **What it's for:** Essential.
-Contains all the core scripting and functionality.
-Also where users log into site administration from the front side.

-`themes`
-: **Type:** directory.
-: **Removable?:** no.
-: **What it's for:** Empty by default.
-It's where themes will go if you choose to export them to disk from the [Themes panel](/administration/themes-panel) as a backup or for sharing them with others.
-Each theme has its own subdirectory inside.
-Note that you may see a warning about the directory's `chmod` status (editing rights) at the top of the Themes panel if the web server does not have sufficient write permissions.

-`.htaccess`
-: **Type:** file.
-: **Removable?:** yes/no.
-: **What it's for:** Important for handling many things on Apache web servers, like default URL formatting, 301 redirects, specific use (or not) of `www.`, and so forth.
-You can add to the file, but you should not alter or remove the default content, which Textpattern relies on. `.htaccess` can be safely removed if you run Textpattern a non-Apache web server, e.g. [Nginx](/installation/configuring-a-web-server-for-textpattern).

-`index.php`
-: **Type:** file.
-: **Removable?:** no.
-: **What it's for:** Essential.
-It functions as the front end of your Textpattern site.
-It's where web users arrive and and interact with the dynamic publishing.

-`css.php`
-: **Type:** file.
-: **Removable?:** yes/no.
-: **What it's for:** Negotiates the front-end stylesheets you create in the [Styles panel](/administration/styles-panel).
-If you plan on hosting your CSS as flat files then this can be removed - if you store CSS in the database then this file is required.

-`README.txt`
-: **Type:** file.
-: **Removable?:** yes.
-: **What it's for:** The file providing brief instructions for installing and upgrading Textpattern.

-`HISTORY.txt`
-: **Type:** file.
-: **Removable?:** yes.
-: **What it's for:** The file showing the package release Changelog.

-`LICENSE.txt`
-: **Type:** file.
-: **Removable?:** no.
-: **What it's for:** The GNU GENERAL PUBLIC LICENSE agreement.
-It doesn't impact functionality, but leave it alone.

-[^1]: Do not move files in the tree or change their names.
-Doing so will render Textpattern useless.

-[^2]: This type of file is a 'hidden' file, meaning it won't appear in certain file managers unless the file manager is configured to show them.
-For example, if you undertake local development on a macOS, this file won't appear in Finder unless you turn hidden file functionality on.
-The same goes for certain FTP clients, which typically hide these files until you change settings to show them.
+2. Unpack the package into a new directory so the files are contained neatly and are easy to see.

+See the [package file structure](#package-file-structure) for details on what files and directories are contained within it.

 ### Upload package to web server

 If you intend to use Textpattern to manage the entire website, you'll upload the install package to your web root (i.e. the root of your web domain).
 For many hosts, the path to the root looks like this: */users/home/{username}/web/public/*, where {username} is your user account name.
-You would upload the Textpattern package to the `/public` directory (equal to `yourexample.com`).
+You would upload the package to the `/public` directory (equal to `yourexample.com`).

 You may, of course, install it in a sub-directory if you're only using Textpattern to run a blog, for example, as part of a larger site (generally people who do that end up [moving the installation](/installation/moving-textpattern) later).

-You will use FTP, or Secure-FTP (SFTP) if your web host requires it, to upload the package to your desired web server location.
-Two capable clients are WinSCP for Windows and Transmit for Mac.

-When ready:

-1. Connect to your web server via the FTP/SFTP client and navigate down to the directory where you intend to install Textpattern.
+Connect to your web server via the (S)FTP client and navigate down to the directory where you intend to install Textpattern and upload the relevant files, as indicated in the [package file structure](#package-file-structure).
-2. If not done automatically by the FTP/SFTP client, make a second connection to your local drive and navigate to where you have the unzipped Textpattern install package waiting.
-3. Select the package file tree (the folders and files *inside* the unzipped version number folder) on your local drive and drag/drop them to your web server directory.

 ### Setup and configuration

 Now you'll walk through the setup process, which is a series of screens.
-Have you're "database information":#sec1 ready.
 Assuming you uploaded the install file tree to your web root, open a browser and go to *https://example.com/textpattern/setup/*.
-(If you installed Textpattern in a subdirectory, the path would reflect that.)
+(If you installed Textpattern in a subdirectory, the path would reflect that).

 #### Select language